- Choosing a 35mm film camera

 Choosing your first lens is actually quite important, as it greatly influences your initial experience with film photography – making it either the drudgery of hit-n-miss shots, or the happy surprise of unexpected goodness.

-I’ve discovered, that contrary to popular opinion, that buying a 50mm prime lens is NOT the best idea !
+I’ve discovered, that contrary to popular opinion, that buying a 50mm prime lens MIGHT NOT be the best idea !
 Now why would I say such a jarring thing, here’s what I’ve experienced:

-• 50mm just doesn’t cut it when you want to take a photograph of a beautiful landscape that’s right in front of you
+- 50mm just doesn’t cut it when you want to take a photograph that encompasses the breadth of a beautiful landscape, and instead you end up having to crop a sub-section of it

 After that, you ought to explore 24mm, 50mm and 85mm primes.
 I’ve found that some of the old AF zoom lenses from the late 80’s-90’s are actually very good, although they tend to be a little soft in the extreme corners, but that’s usually a fair compromise for the flexibility of 28-80mm.